MattyTheHacker/FirstYearCSResources/links.md

 Resource lists are currently being migrated to the <a href="modules"> Modules </a> page.

+Please be aware the page is still under construction and as such may have problems or not be up to date.
+If you have any questions, please contact the <a href="https://www.cs.bham.ac.uk/internal/programmes/2021/4436/years/1/staff">Year 1 Staff</a> or <a href="https://www.cs.bham.ac.uk/internal/programmes/2021/4436/years/2/staff">Year 2 Staff</a> or <a href="https://www.cs.bham.ac.uk/internal/programmes/2021/4436/years/3/staff">Year 3 Staff</a>.

 ## CSS
 - <a href="https://cssbham.com/join">Join the Society</a>